 The Young Marines is open to all male and female youth ages 8 through completion of high school.
 The only membership requirement is that the youth must be in good standing at school.
 Since the Young Marines' humble beginnings, in 1958, with one unit and a handful of boys, the organization has grown to over 300 units with 10,000 youth and 3,000 adult volunteers in 46 states, the District of Columbia and Japan.

 The mission of the Young Marines is to positively impact America's future by providing quality youth development programs for boys and girls that nurtures and develops its members into responsible citizens who enjoy and promote a healthy, drug-free lifestyle.

-Our members are from the Meckelnburg, Gaston, Union, Cabarrus, Iredell, York counties.
+Our members are from the Meckelnburg, Gaston, Lincoln, Union, Cabarrus, Iredell and York counties.

 Discipline requires that Young Marines show instant willingness and obedience to orders and the rules of the Young Marines program, their parents’ rules, and the laws of the land.